cjyuan/cyf-notes/ITP-step-4.md

 ---

-Your current description of your planned actions lacks the five SMART characteristics.
+The current description of your planned actions does not yet include all five SMART characteristics.

-Could you rephrase them so that they satisfy all five SMART characteristics?
+Could you rewrite at least one action in SMART format (to meet the acceptance criteria of Step 4)?

 ---